 But advocates of Rule 413 insist that it’s needed specifically to encourage undocumented immigrants to step forward when justice is at stake.
 Andy Miller, a Benton County prosecutor, told the Seattle Times, “If victims and witnesses to crime believe that they are going to be asked about their immigration status, they will be less likely to report crime, less likely to cooperate and testify at trial.
 This is especially true in domestic violence and sexual assault cases.”

 Rule 413 is an evidence rule, so it only impacts what happens inside the courtroom during a trial and not what happens subsequently.
 Immigrants both with and without documentation should understand that in criminal cases, even if a defendant’s immigration status is not revealed to jurors, convictions for particular crimes may still trigger deportation actions.

 In fact, criminal convictions are the leading reason why immigrants are deported from this nation.
 More than half of all immigrants deported from the United States are deported after a criminal conviction.
 Convictions for gun- and drug-related crimes, domestic violence, crimes of “moral turpitude,” and violent felonies quite frequently lead to deportations.

-If you are accused of a crime in the state of Washington, speak to an experienced Seattle criminal defense attorney immediately, and adhere to your attorney’s recommendations.
+If you are accused of a crime in the state of Washington, speak to a criminal defense attorney in Seattle immediately, and adhere to your attorney’s recommendations.
 Remember, to be convicted of a crime, the state must prove your guilt beyond a reasonable doubt.
-That’s not always easy for the state, but if you become a criminal defendant, you must be represented by an experienced defense attorney who will fight aggressively for the justice you need and deserve.
+That’s not always easy for the state, but if you become a criminal defendant, you must be represented by a criminal defense attorney who will fight aggressively for the justice you need and deserve.